 Prevention

-tsc --noEmitandnpm run build; failure blocks the commit - Require the agent to run
+tsc --noEmitandnpm run build; a non-zero exit blocks the commit - Require the agent to run

-npm run build(not justnpm test) before declaring “done” - Break long refactors into small commits; each commit must build independently
+npm run build(not justnpm test) before declaring “done” — the test runner often passes while the production bundle fails - Break long refactors into small commits; each commit must build independently, so a bad one is a one-line

-- Review config file changes separately — never bundle them in a feature PR
+git restore - Review config-file changes separately; never bundle them into a feature PR

 - Use

-git worktreeso the agent works in an isolated branch, main stays always-buildable
+git worktreeso the agent works in an isolated branch andmainstays always-buildable

 Related